rmothilal/docs/scenarios.md

 When the user ID is retrieved Salem is able to see the customer's name, birthdate and national ID number.
 He also sees any additional IDs and the account type associated with this customer.
 Upon further inspection Salem sees once again the number and amount of transactions deposited into this account has doubled again today.
 Salem suspects that this user is involved in some illegal activity and would like to send this up to his supervisor to get someone to do a deeper investigation.
 In the meantime to ensure that the illegal funds don't continue to come into the system, Salem decides to 'freeze' the account.
 Salem does this by checking the blacklist button and indicating a reason for the blacklist.
 At this point any future deposits or withdrawals for this User ID will be denied until someone from the Bank removes them from the blacklist.
 Salem feels good that no additional funds that might of come from illegal or unapproved sources will be deposited into this customer account.

 ### Account Management
+Note: the account management scenario is primarily the responisbility of the financial provider.
+Mojaloop technology only works to make this possible by understanding that phones, customers, and accounts are all many-to-many relationshipts.
+For example: there can be more than one phone per account, more than one customer per account, more than one phone per customer, and more than one account per customer.
+The identity provider may limit this.
+For example, Pathfinder uses the phone number to look up a single person.

 Tadeo just bought his first mobile flip phone for him and his family to share.
 He is happy that he finally has a phone that he can use in emergencies, but he can also finally keep his money secure by opening up a bank account.
 Tadeo has never had a bank account since he lives in a very remote part of Africa with no personal means of transportation.
 Tadeo and his family have to rely on bartering or cash to buy any goods they need at the market.
 Although Tadeo is not proficient in reading, he is able to easily use his phone to setup and account for him and his family by following a couple of easy to read menu steps.

 	*** Mojaloop technology does its job ***